JahongirAzimjonov/dryad/README.md

 As a result, the paradigm for data analysis provided by machine learning differs significantly from the standard econometric modelling and testing framework.
 Out-of-sample performance and comprehending the bias-variance tradeoff replace traditional fit measures like as $R^2$, t-values, p-values, and the concept of statistical significance.

 It is sometimes convenient to contrast maximum likelihood estimates with supervised machine learning.
 This comparison is slightly exaggerated.
 Rather, the two approaches should be considered as opposite extremities of a methodological continuum.
 Linear regression approaches like Lasso and ridge regression, as well as hybrids like Elastic Net, sit somewhere in the centre, delivering some mix of maximum likelihood estimation's explanatory capacity while keeping out-of-sample predictive performance on high-dimensional datasets.

+## Causality

+Causality presents pressing philosophical issues because we do not have an adequate and generally accepted understanding of the cluster of concepts it involves.
+However, we will leave philosophical deliberations to philosophers and consider causality in a very narrow, probabilistic, sense.

+Granger-Wiener type causality is a probabilistic account of causality which provides a way to investigate causality in terms of prediction.
+Granger causality has been a leading concept for decades in the field of finance; however, its notion has also been utilized in many other fields.
+The original bivariate Granger causality concept has been vastly extended.
+Transfer entropy (TE), as a non-parametric causality inference method, is an effective method to detect Cause-Effect relations in both linear and nonlinear processes.
+TE is a nonlinear generalization of the Granger causality test stemming from information theory, and it is therefore model-free and accounts for both linear and nonlinear causal effects.
+Financial data have specific features that have been thoroughly studied, such as nonnormality, volatility clustering, and nonlinearities.
+These features are also present in marketing datasets.
+Therefore, to infer about the relationships of marketing variables and correctly attain the connectivity network, suitable approaches that take into consideration the features of the data are required.